GCTC-NTGC/gc-digital-talent/documentation/accessibility.md

 ### `cypress-axe`

 We are doing automated a11y testing in our E2E testing with [`cypress-axe`](https://www.npmjs.com/package/cypress-axe).
-When writing tests your cypress tests, it is considered best practices to add `cy.checkA11y()` when changing the state of the application.
+When writing tests your cypress tests, it is considered best practice to add `cy.checkA11y()` when changing the state of the application.
 Some examples (non-exhaustive) of when to check a11y with cypress are:

  - Initial loading of a page/component
  - After navigating to a new page